 A distant source tsunami may start as far away as South America, taking much longer to reach New Zealand and affecting more of the coastline.
-National warnings will be issued by the Ministry of Civil Defence and Emergency Management.
+National warnings will be issued by the National Emergency Management Agency.
 These warnings are sent to the police, Civil Defence, and emergency management organisations.
 Warnings are also broadcast to the public on radio and television.
 Some communities have sirens that may go off when this event happens.

 Distant source tsunami may affect coastal communities in Otago.
 People living near the mouth of rivers such as the Taieri and Clutha could also be affected as a tsunami wave can travel up a river.

 Tsunami can threaten lives, property and essential services.

 If you live or work near the Otago coast, you should be aware that there is always a risk of a tsunami from an undersea earthquake.
 We have prepared an interactive map that shows the areas that should be evacuated in the event of a tsunami.
 Check the evacuation zones on the map and work out the best route for you and your family to take if you need to leave.

 If a tsunami is generated close to New Zealand, there may be no time for an official warning.
 Learn the “natural warning signs” that a tsunami may be coming: